- Region: Aragón

 Fauna

 The mixed scrubland and lush vegetation of the Moncayo area is the perfect habitat for birdlife.
 (Over 100 species).
 This is a lesser visited natural park of Spain and also hunting is very restricted thus creating a unique and biodiverse habitat.
-This park is where I have had the best sightings of Golden eagles! 🙂
+This park is where I have had the best sightings of short toed eagles! 🙂

 Of the 228 species of butterflies known in Spain, 127 inhabit the Moncaya Natural park.
 May to August are the best months with most species on the wing during this time.